Classifying theory for simplicial parametrized groups: Non-abelian cohomology

 where the left square is a pullback by definition of $\ker(\phi)$ and where the horizontal maps in the right square are given by multiplication in $G$ and the composite of $\phi\times 1$ and multiplication in $H$ respectively.

-We will say that a $G$-torsor $P\to X$ in $s\cC/B$ is {\em locally trivial} if each map $P_n\to X_n$ is a local epimorphism in $\cC/B$.
-When $\cC = \cK$ then the notion of locally trivial $G$-torsor for a group object in $s\cK/B$ reduces to the notion of simplicial principal bundle in $\cK/B$.
-Recall (see for example \cite{RS}) that a simplicial principal bundle in $s\cK/B$ consists of a map $P\to X$ in $s\cK/B$ together with a simplicial map $P\times G\to P$ such that each map $P_n\to X_n$ has the structure of a principal $G_n$-bundle in $\cK/B$ for this action of $G_n$.
+We will say that a $G$-torsor $P\to X$ in $s\cC_{/B}$ is {\em locally trivial} if each map $P_n\to X_n$ is a local epimorphism in $\cC_{/B}$.
+When $\cC = \cK$ then the notion of locally trivial $G$-torsor for a group object in $s\cK_{/B}$ reduces to the notion of simplicial parametrized principal bundle in $\cK_{/B}$.
+Recall (see for example \cite{RS}, Definition 13) that a simplicial parametrized principal bundle in $s\cK_{/B}$ consists of a map $P\to X$ in $s\cK_{/B}$ together with an action $P\times G\to P$ of $P$ on $G$ such that each map $P_n\to X_n$ inherits the structure of a parametrized principal $G_n$-bundle in $\cK_{/B}$ and all face and degeneracy maps are morphisms of parametrized principal bundles.

-We have the following result, directly analogous to the familiar result in the category of simplicial sets which states that every principal bundle in $s\Set$ is a Kan fibration. \begin{lemma} Let $G$ be a group in $s\cC/B$ and let $P\to X$ be a locally trivial $G$-torsor over $X$ in $s\cC/B$ .
-Then $P\to X$ is a local Kan fibration in $s\cC/B$.
+We have the following result, directly analogous to the familiar result in the category of simplicial sets which states that every principal bundle in $s\Set$ is a Kan fibration. \begin{lemma} Let $G$ be a group in $s\cC_{/B}$ and let $P\to X$ be a locally trivial $G$-torsor over $X$ in $s\cC_{/B}$ .
+Then $P\to X$ is a local Kan fibration in $s\cC_{/B}$.
 Moreover, if each $P_n\to X_n$ admits a global section, the maps

-admit global sections in $\cC/B$. \end{lemma} \begin{proof} We need to show that the maps
+admit global sections in $\cC_{/B}$. \end{lemma} \begin{proof} We need to show that the maps

-are local epimorphisms in $\cC/B$.
-Since the functor $M_{\Lambda^n_k}(-)$ is a right adjoint, it sends torsors in $s\cC/B$ to torsors in $\cC/B$.
-In particular, $M_{\Lambda^n_k}P\to M_{\Lambda^n_k}X$ is a $M_{\Lambda^n_k}G$-torsor in $\cC/B$.
-Hence $M_{\Lambda^n_k}P\times_{M_{\Lambda^n_k}X} X_n\to X_n$ is a $M_{\Lambda^n_k}G$-torsor in $\cC/B$.
+are local epimorphisms in $\cC_{/B}$.
+Since the functor $M_{\Lambda^n_k}(-)$ is a right adjoint, it sends torsors in $s\cC_{/B}$ to torsors in $\cC_{/B}$.
+In particular, $M_{\Lambda^n_k}P\to M_{\Lambda^n_k}X$ is a $M_{\Lambda^n_k}G$-torsor in $\cC_{/B}$.
+Hence $M_{\Lambda^n_k}P\times_{M_{\Lambda^n_k}X} X_n\to X_n$ is a $M_{\Lambda^n_k}G$-torsor in $\cC_{/B}$.
 For convenience of notation write $Y_{n,k} = M_{\Lambda^n_k}P\times_{M_{\Lambda^n_k}X} X_n$.

 Let $(X_{n,i})_{i\in I}$ be a covering family of $X_n$ and let $\sigma_i$ be a section of $X_{n,i}\times_{X_n} P_n\to X_{n,i}$ for every $i\in I$.
 For every $i\in I$ we have a commutative diagram